garret1317/yt-dlp-rajiko/README.md

 ```
 python3 -m pip install -U https://github.com/garret1317/yt-dlp-rajiko/archive/master.zip
 ```
+but you probably shouldn't, i'm not nearly religious enough about updating the version number

 See [installing yt-dlp plugins](https://github.com/yt-dlp/yt-dlp#installing-plugins) for the other methods this plugin package can be installed.